SIAMS Report (Statutory Inspection of Anglican and Methodist Schools)

-Our last Inspection was in December 2012.
-Please click on the link to read the full report.
+Our most recent inspection was December 2017.
+Please click here to read the full report.

 The Church of England is a major provider of statutory education, the largest provider of schools in England.
 There are nearly 4,500 Church of England primary and middle schools and more than 190 secondary schools, including more than 220 primary and secondary academies.

-Why is the Church of England involved in education? (taken from CofE website)
+Why is the Church of England involved in education? (taken from CE website)

 The Church of England, through the National Society established in 1811 by Joshua Watson, led the development of universal education to enable people of any background to receive a proper education based on a commitment to fulfil human potential, meet the needs of society and transmit knowledge and culture.